torvalds/linux/Documentation/trace/kprobetrace.rst

 See :ref:`user_mem_access` for more info..
 The string array type is a bit different from other types.
 For other base types, <base-type>[1] is equal to <base-type> (e.g. +0(%di):x32[1] is same as +0(%di):x32.)
-But string[1] is not equal to string.
+But string[1] is yest equal to string.
 The string type itself represents "char array", but string array type represents "char * array".
 So, for example, +0(%di):string[1] is equal to +0(+0(%di)):string.
-Bitfield is another special type, which takes 3 parameters, bit-width, bit- offset, and container-size (usually 32).
+Bitfield is ayesther special type, which takes 3 parameters, bit-width, bit- offset, and container-size (usually 32).
 The syntax is::

  b<bit-width>@<bit-offset>/<container-size>